IDI-Systems/acre2/docs/wiki/frameworks/vehicle-attenuation.md

 ## Debugging

 You can toggle the ability to view attenuation behavior at runtime to diagnose issues with compartment configs.
+It will draw the current attenuation value over all units and a hint will be shown with information about your crew (and their detected compartments) as well as the attenuation values of units outside of a vehicle.
+You'll also get a short rundown of the configured compartment connection attenuation values for the current vehicle.

 {% include image.html file="attenuation/attenuate_debuginfo.jpg" alt="Attenuation debug info dialog" caption="Attenuation debug info dialog" %}

 ### Usage
-Use debug console in a mission or editor preview and execute `call acre_sys_attenuate_fnc_toggleDebugInfo;`.
+Use debug console in a mission or editor preview with some units and/or vehicles placed down and execute `call acre_sys_attenuate_fnc_toggleDebugInfo;`.